 An effective and natural way to lower cholesterol is to apply the principles of functional medicine.
 Rather than using drugs to block symptoms, functional medicine identifies and manages the root cause of the problem.

 Management strategies include an anti-inflammatory diet, exercise, nutritional support, and a thorough investigation of the causes of inflammation.
 Possible culprits could be low thyroid function, autoimmune disease, bacterial or viral infections, leaky gut, poor blood-sugar handling, or other chronic health issues.

 In fact, high cholesterol is often linked to a diet that includes too many processed carbohydrates and sugar rather than fat.
 Sugar and refined carbs, including processed white foods, reduce cholesterol and increase triglycerides.
-It causes low density small particles that encourage the dangerous buildup of arterial plaque.
-This can lead to not only heart disease, it can also create insulin resistance or “pre-diabetes.”
+It causes low-density small particles that encourage the dangerous buildup of arterial plaque.
+This can lead to not only heart disease, but it can also create insulin resistance or “pre-diabetes.”
 Most heart attacks are caused not by dietary fat, but by sugar.